Table of Contents

 There are a couple of reasons why older kitties should rarely be left unaccompanied.

+Older cats are usually less active and can’t play around as much.
+It is a bit harder for them to stimulate themselves with such activities.
 Therefore, your attention and care is extra special for them.
-If they are left alone for long periods, they will be more prone than younger cats to get lonely and bored.
+If left alone for long periods, they will be more prone than younger cats to get lonely and bored.

 Cats With Medical Conditions